 Cold sores are often caused by the herpes simplex type 1 virus (HSV-1).
 Less often, however, they can be caused by herpes simplex type 2 (HSV-2).
 HSV-2 is the virus that most often causes genital herpes.
 Having a herpes simplex virus (HSV) infection around the mouth is very common.
-In fact, nine out of ten older adults have been exposed to HSV.
+In fact, 9 out of 10 older adults have been exposed to HSV.
 Not everyone who is exposed to the virus will develop cold sores.

 Herpes Simplex on the Lips